lucaperullo/my-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# TASKS :

 ### Using // TODO and // FIX Comments

 In this project, we follow a specific convention for marking tasks and bug fixes within the code using comments.